pmdevita/nextcord-ormar/Readme.md

 with their Nextcord bot.
 It's designed to be integrated with a bot that is using Nextcord's cog system.
 It also provides integration with Tortoise ORM's migration tool, Aerich, to allow for easy database migrations.

 This library is currently in alpha, there may be breaking changes as the library is polished up.
+For now, if you would like to install it, run `pip install git+https://github.com/pmdevita/nextcord-tortoise`.

 ## Usage